 If your pooch is mildly anxious, a soft-sided model may be the most desirable option.
-However, if you are a parent to a nervous 80-pound dog, you may have to consider an indestructible crate.
+However, if you are a parent to a nervous 80-pound dog, you may have to consider a durable dog crate.

 No chewable sections

-When your dog is anxious, chances are, he chews on whatever is near him.
+When your pooch is an anxious dog, chances are, he chews on whatever is near him.
 In this case, select a crate that is resistant to chewing.
 Therefore, plastic or wood crates can not be as durable as metal once.

 Opt for cave-like crates